alcarinn/alcarinn.github.io/README.md

 and the protection of the environment.
 The PLR and the PS have respectively <b>increased of approximately 25 and 40 times their communication about the climate</b> (in proportion).
 About 50% of the communication of the green party in 2019 is also about the climate, more than the other green (liberal) party, 36%.
 Thus the <i>Green Wave</i> has submerged until the twittersphere.

-## The Green Wave
+## Green is the new black
-Studying the tweets and communication of the parties is really interesting but we now want to observe whether this evolution in the communication led to a change into the political landscape.
+Studying the tweets and communication of the parties is really interesting but we now want to observe whether this <b>evolution in the communication led to a change into the political landscape</b>.
 Has the growing interest in climate on social media had an impact on the results of the 2019 elections ?
-<div id="electionsEvolution" style="min-width: 310px; height: 600px; margin: auto"></div>
+<div id="electionsEvolution" style="min-width: 310px; height: 400px; margin: auto"></div>

 As expected, we observe one main evolution in the results which is...
-The Green Wave!
-While most of the parties have decreased their seats in the parliament by one or two seats, both green parties have tripled the number of seats they had. <b>The Green Wave has struck again</b> and this time it is not on the twittersphere but on the Swiss parliament.
-These results are the proof that the growth of the climate topic isn't just a trend on social media but the necessity to act at a political level is clearly present and people are beginning to understand it and express it in their votations.
+The <i>Green Wave</i>!
+While most of the parties have decreased their seats in the parliament by one or two seats, both green parties have tripled the number of seats they had. <b>The <i>Green Wave</i> has struck again</b> and this time it is not on the twittersphere but in the Swiss parliament.
+These results show that the growth of the climate topic is not just a trend on social media but reflect the decisions of the Swiss people to vote for parties which put climate as the number one topic.

-# 5) Conclusion
+# 5. Conclusion
-TODO summarize all our findings
+Through this project, we first observe that the <b>tweets are really well representative of the ideologies of the different parties</b>.
+The keywords used, the top tweets and the topics addressed really match their beliefs.
+This is not really surprising, twitter is became a direct way for the politicians to discuss with their followers and happily the politicians seem to be coherent in their beliefs, whatever the channel of information.
+We also notice that <b>all the parties really increased their communications about the climate</b>.
+In 2015, the climate was the top topic only for the two green parties and was only approximately 6% of the topics addressed. in 2019, it is the top one topic for four parties and is approximately 34% of the topics addressed, which represents an increasing of factor more than five.
+Finally, <b>only the green parties increased their representation in the Swiss parliament</b> in 2019.
+The population preferred to vote for parties who were already talking about climate in 2015.
+What's about 2023 ?

 <br>
 <footer style="background-color: #d32f2f">